depressed-pho/bedrock-ui-tweaks/README.md

   screen.
 Its style is way too inconsistent with other buttons and is very distracting.
 The pack also removes "New!" and "Sale!"  icons attached to it.
+* Reorder the server list so that manually added servers come first.

 ## Download